TJ Friedl Player Props: Reds vs. Giants

 - The pitching staff for the Giants has a collective 8.8 K/9, which ranks 13th in MLB.

-- The Giants have a 3.91 team ERA that ranks ninth among all league pitching staffs.
+- The Giants' 3.91 team ERA ranks 10th across all league pitching staffs.

-- Giants pitchers combine to surrender the fourth-fewest home runs in baseball (95 total, one per game).
+- Giants pitchers combine to surrender the second-fewest home runs in baseball (95 total, one per game).

 © 2023 Data Skrive.
 All rights reserved.